statistical-grimoire/book/data/Egyptian-skulls/README.md

 **location**

-- The archaeological site or geographic location where the skull was recovered.
+- The archaeological site where the skull was recovered.

 **sex**